Women in space: Discrimination

-Chris Pesterfield, a lecturer at the University of Bristol, has stated that legal and political changes have been made to allow for women to enter outer space occupations, but that these changes do not seem to have been as effective as one might have expected.
-Pesterfield has argued that the unequal number of women and men in space might be an outcome of the socialisation process, starting already in child years.
-For example, boys are more often encouraged to have interests in STEM subjects such as technology and science than girls and there may be societal expectations that gender will influence what a person is good at.
+Chris Pesterfield, a lecturer at the University of Bristol, stated that legal and political changes have been made to allow for women in outer space occupations, but that these changes have not been as effective as expected.
+Pesterfield argued that the unequal number of women and men in space might be due to socialisation starting already in child years.
+For example, boys are more often encouraged to have interests in STEM subjects such as technology and science than girls, and there may be societal expectations that gender will influence what a person is good at.
 The OECD found that the majority of women employed by NASA have studied biological sciences (48 percent), while they are underrepresented in mathematics (25 percent), physical sciences (25 percent) and engineering (22 percent).
 Rebecca Spyke Keiser, who is a special assistant to the NASA administrator for innovation and public-private partnership, has stated that the lack of woman role models in aerospace and physics might also have contributed to the low number of women in space-related work as well as perceptions about women only being good at certain things.

 There have been attempts at combating gender discrimination within the space sector.
 For example, the United Nations has made the Space4Women project which is intended to focus on gender related issues in space and find reasons why gender inequality is still an issue in the outer space sector.
 The project includes women from different backgrounds, professions and countries.
 One of the mentees in the programme stated that "working for girls and women in science has been empowering, encouraging me to persist in a work environment that is sometimes so hostile and not inclusive".
-In October 2017, UNOOSA and UN women also cooperated to organise a ‘Space for Women’ Expert Meeting with the goal of empowering women in space industry jobs.
+In October 2017, UNOOSA and UN women also cooperated to organise a 'Space for Women' Expert Meeting with the goal of empowering women in space industry jobs.
 Commercial spaceflight and more focus on diversity are also factors that play a role in boosting participation by women.